HernanFdez/MQTT_simulator/README.md

 ### Possible Improvements
 Implement error handling methods that capture exceptions generated (from stoi(), for exemple) when dealing with incorrectly formatted packets, in order to avoid fatal malfunctioning

-Encrypt connection between local routers and the master router
+Encrypt connections between local routers and the master router

-Use request-response scheme also for router connections, and checking for used gates and authenticity
+Use request-response scheme also for router connections, and check for used gates and authenticity